Social constructivism

-Social constructivism is a sociological theory of knowledge according to which human development is socially situated and knowledge is constructed through interaction with others.

-Like social constructionism, social constructivism states that people work together to construct artifacts.
-While social constructionism focuses on the artifacts that are created through the social interactions of a group, social constructivism focuses on an individual's learning that takes place because of his or her interactions in a group.
+Social constructivism is a sociological theory of knowledge according to which human development is socially situated, and knowledge is constructed through interaction with others.
+Like social constructionism, social constructivism states that people work together to actively construct artifacts.
+But while social constructivism focuses on cognition, social constructionism focuses on the making of social reality.

 A very simple example is an object like a cup.
 The object can be used for many things, but its shape does suggest some 'knowledge' about carrying liquids (see also Affordance).
 A more complex example is an online course—not only do the 'shapes' of the software tools indicate certain things about the way online courses should work, but the activities and texts produced within the group as a whole will help shape how each person behaves within that group.
-A person's cognitive development will also be influenced by the culture that they are involved in, such as the language, history and social context.
+A person's cognitive development will also be influenced by the culture that they are involved in, such as the language, history, and social context.
 For a philosophical account of one possible social-constructionist ontology, see the 'Criticism' section of Representative realism.

 Philosophy

 Strong social constructivism as a philosophical approach tends to suggest that "the natural world has a small or non-existent role in the construction of scientific knowledge".
 According to Maarten Boudry and Filip Buekens, Freudian psychoanalysis is a good example of this approach in action.
 However, Boudry and Buekens do not claim that 'bona fide' science is completely immune from all socialisation and paradigm shifts, merely that the strong social constructivist claim that all scientific knowledge is constructed ignores the reality of scientific success.

 One characteristic of social constructivism is that it rejects the role of superhuman necessity in either the invention/discovery of knowledge or its justification.
 In the field of invention it looks to contingency as playing an important part in the origin of knowledge, with historical interests and resourcing swaying the direction of mathematical and scientific knowledge growth.
 In the area of justification while acknowledging the role of logic and reason in testing, it also accepts that the criteria for acceptance vary and change over time.
 Thus mathematical proofs follow different standards in the present and throughout different periods in the past, as Paul Ernest argues.